yacineb/asp-mvc-best-practices/README.md

 ### Avoid Duplication in Razor views

 Use view layouts and partial views adress this.
-Continuous refactoring of chtml file has to be done
+Continuous refactoring of chtml file has to be done.

+Implement helpers for reusable markup generation : using @helper directive inside Razor or by extending HtmlHelper (@Html object inside Razor views)

 ### Processing vs Formatting